First, the rules for Traditional Public Forum (p.1462):

 So TPF rules apply.
 This ordinance is content neutral because it bans all focused residential picketing.

-But suppose it prohibited only "picketing focused at the home of a health care provider."
+But suppose it prohibited only "picketing focused at the home of a health care provider who performs abortions."

 See Carey v.
 Brown *(p.
 1461):

-Or, during the Vietnam way era, "picketing focused at the home of an employee of a chemical company that manufactures napalm?"
+Or, during the Vietnam war era, "picketing focused at the home of an employee of a chemical company that manufactures napalm?"

 Does the ordinance advance a "significant government interest?"